For librarians

 The ranked list

 Requests are numbered by demand.
-Each row shows the cover, title and author, a badge with how many people want it, and a status.
+Each row shows its rank, the cover, title and author, who asked (the first requester, plus a count of the rest), a badge with how many people want it, and a status.
 The statuses are:

 - New